 Occupational liver disease may be of secondary importance to damage that occurs to other organs or may occur only at high doses after accidental exposure or ingestion.
 While acute toxic liver injury does occur, concern is focused increasingly on chronic liver disease resulting from prolonged low-level toxic exposure.
 In this respect, cancer is of central concern.
 Because chemical studies frequently are done on animals first, the occupational health practitioner must be able to evaluate—sometimes without the assistance of adequate human studies—the results of positive carcinogenesis studies in light of actual workplace exposures (eg, methylene chloride; see Chapter 32).

 In individual cases, the clinician usually is first alerted to the presence of hepatic disease by routine enzyme tests and then must make a determination about whether the cause is occupational or nonoccupational.
 The occupational history and result of personal or workroom air sampling are crucial to formulation of a presumptive diagnosis.
 It is occasionally necessary to remove the patient from exposure to the suspected workplace toxic substance to establish the workplace relationship.

-Unfortunately, the detection of preclinical disease is made difficult by the lack of sufficiently sensitive and specific ...
+Unfortunately, the detection of preclinical disease is made difficult by the lack of sufficiently sensitive and specific tests.
+It ...